 Why should you care about the glycemic load?
 Let's look at each component of the glycemic load: glycemic index and available carbohydrate.

 Remember that the glycemic index value for a food only tells you how quickly the available carbohydrate is converted into blood sugar.
-You can think of the glycemic index in column 2 as indicating the glycemic "quality" of the food.
+You can think of the index in column 2 as indicating the glycemic "quality" of the food.

 The "available carbohydrate" number in column 4 tells you the "quantity" of potential glycemic increase.